infimalabs/space/A15/README.md

 where needed.

-This glossary provides a reference for the specialized terms and mathematical notation used throughout the manuscript.
+This glossary provides a reference for the specialized terms and mathematical notation used throughout the document.
 For implementation details and additional technical specifications, refer to the `A15.py` reference implementation
 (<a href="#subsec-implementation-a15py" data-reference-type="ref+Label"
 data-reference="subsec-implementation-a15py">2.6</a>) and the
 supplementary information
 (<a href="#sec-supplementary" data-reference-type="ref+Label"
-data-reference="sec-supplementary">6</a>).
+data-reference="sec-supplementary">7</a>).

 # Supplementary Information